Dhyey2611/Market-Analysis-for-Telemedicine/README.md

 A self-initiated project analyzing trends in telemedicine adoption using simulated survey data.

 🔹 Project Highlights

-Designed a survey to capture user awareness, usage, and barriers to telemedicine.
+1)Designed a survey to capture user awareness, usage, and barriers to telemedicine.

-Created dummy data in Excel to simulate 30 respondents.
+2)Created dummy data in Excel to simulate 30 respondents.

-Built Pivot Tables and charts (pie and bar) to visualize insights.
+3)Built Pivot Tables and charts (pie and bar) to visualize insights.

-Summarized key findings and recommendations for healthtech stakeholders.
+4)Summarized key findings and recommendations for healthtech stakeholders.

 🚀 Tools Used

-Excel
-Word (for reporting)
+Excel and Word (for reporting)